Stephen Heward

+Stephen Heward was a military officer and public official in Canada, serving from 1811 until his death in 1828.
 Like many early officials in Canada little is known of Stephen Heward beyond his roles as a public official in Upper Canada after serving earlier in the British Army.

 Before and during his posting as Auditor General of Land Patents Heward held a number of posts: